SmithWillSuffice/ohanga-pai/content/questions/004_tax_myths.md

 that are not self-imposed.

-The tricky thing here is that the reality about what should be the proper regulations on government spending are not recognized by politicians, the public or mainstream neoclassical economists, so the proper reality is not heeded.
-We instead get a terrible mix in reality: a confusion about what is possible, and what actually gets accomplished.
+The tricky thing here is that the reality about what should be the proper regulations on government spending are not recognized by politicians, nor by the news media, nor by the public or mainstream neoclassical economists, so the proper reality is not heeded.
+We instead get a terrible mix in
+reality: a confusion about what is possible, and what actually gets accomplished.

 Due to unnecessary budget constraints (aka. austerity) government leaders are not doing what is possible to help their people.
 They are doing instead